 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II N has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II N or the Nikon D5600 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark II N: